BIOP/ijp-imagetoatlas/registration.md

 You can select the slices you want to register and start an affine registration by clicking, in the top menu bar:
 `Align > Elastix Registration (Affine)`, if you managed to install Elastix, or `Align > Elastix Registration (Affine) on Server`, if elastix is not locally installed.

-You will need to select the channels of both the atlas and the sections for this affine registration.
-Multichannel registration is not supported.
+You will need to select a single channel for both the atlas and the sections for this affine registration.
+Multichannel registration is not supported for automated registrations.

 ![Affine elastix registration](assets/img/fiji_elastix_affine_registration.png)

 In a lot of cases, an affine registration on the DAPI channel of your sections vs the atlas Nissl atlas channel (0) is a good choice for a first registration.

 A few extra options are available:
-* `Show registration results as ImagePlus`, if checked, will display the raw data used by elastix registration
+* `Show registration results as ImagePlus`, if checked, will display the raw data used for elastix registration
 * `Background offset value` can be left at zero in most cases.
 If your camera has a significant zero offset value in comparison to the channel intensities, this offset can be specified here for a better registration.

 ### Spline registration (Automated)